DONOTFORGET-BYTE/KartozaAssignment/README.md

 ### To run project
-Make sure python version 3.* is installed on machine To get this project up and running locally on your computer follow the following steps.
+Make sure python version 3.* is installed on machine.
+To get this project up and running locally on your computer follow the following steps.
 1. download project to local machine
 2. open project directory with cmd (command prompt)